Trial 1 Trial Day

 Andrew Rentschler Alan Jackson

-Defense attorney Alan Jackson presented Dr. Andrew Rentschler's qualifications as a biomechanical engineer and accident reconstructionist from ARCCA LLC.
-Rentschler detailed his PhD in bioengineering from the University of Pittsburgh, 16+ years at ARCCA, over 150 prior expert testimonies, and applied research including MRAP vehicle seat design for the U.S. military and NHL rink safety redesign.
-ADA Lally's cross-examination focused on the limited universe of materials Rentschler received, confidentiality restrictions on discussing his findings, and establishing that Rentschler was specifically asked whether O'Keefe's head injuries could have been caused by contact with the Lexus.
-Judge Cannone inquired about Rentschler's prior Massachusetts testimony.
-Jackson emphasized that Rentschler was retained independently — not by the defense or prosecution — and had never met or spoken with Jackson before that morning.
+Defense attorney Alan Jackson elicited Dr. Andrew Rentschler's offered qualifications as a biomechanical engineer and accident reconstructionist from ARCCA LLC.
+Rentschler described his PhD in bioengineering from the University of Pittsburgh, more than 16 years at ARCCA, over 150 prior expert testimonies, and applied research including MRAP vehicle seat design for the U.S. military and NHL rink safety redesign.
+ADA Lally's cross-examination focused on the limited universe of materials Rentschler received, confidentiality restrictions on discussing his findings, and whether Rentschler was specifically asked whether O'Keefe's head injuries could have been caused by contact with the Lexus.
+Judge Cannone inquired about Rentschler's prior Massachusetts testimony and reserved a decision.
+Jackson elicited that Rentschler said he was not hired by the defense and that they had not discussed the substance of Rentschler's opinions or conclusions before that morning.

 Procedural